pauljannis/AADSutility/README.md

 Code to analyse recorded absorbance traces offline, e.g. to filter out fusions and create pretty histograms, can be run with the supplied python scripts.
 Running these scripts requires python 3 with some libraries (numpy, matplotlib, seaborn).

 ### Stage 1: AADS_detect.py
 Run this script to extract peak information, such as peak height and width, from a raw recording of detection signal.
 The detection signal needs to be in the format of voltage values with timestamps, as given in example-trace.txt.
-Run the peak detection with 'python AADS_detect.py midpoint example-trace.txt -o' or consult the help 'python AADS_detect.py -h'.
+Run the peak detection with `python AADS_detect.py midpoint example-trace.txt -o` or consult the help `python AADS_detect.py -h`.